Are you on a budget and looking for a reasonably priced massage chair that will do the job without costing you an arm and a leg?

 Eight Fixed-Position Massage Heads

-The 7902 comes with eight fixed-point massage heads placed at various points in the chair’s back and seat.
+The 7902 has eight fixed-point massage heads placed at various points in the chair’s back and seat.
 According to the product description, there are 4 “pre-programmed massages” and five different massage modes, but these are all simple variations on the basic theme.

 Turn the chair on; it vibrates.
-The intensity and speed change so, but these are not sufficient to properly describe them as unique massage experiences.
+The intensity and speed change so, but these are insufficient to properly describe them as unique massage experiences.

-Note that the chair also comes with a separate footrest, and it contains two of the eight massage heads, so you are getting a vibration-style calf massage as well.
+Note that the chair has a separate footrest and contains two of the eight massage heads, so you get a vibration-style calf massage.

 Swivel Base

-The chair swivels a full 360 degrees, reinforcing the feeling that it’s a vibrating office chair.
+The chair swivels 360 degrees, reinforcing the feeling that it’s a vibrating office chair.

 Heat

-There is a heating element in the lumbar region of the chair back which you can activate via the included remote.
-It’s a binary function, either on, or off, with no temperature control, but it is a nice addition.
+There is a heating element in the seatback’s lumbar region, which you can activate via the included remote.
+It’s a binary function, either on or off, with no temperature control, but it is a nice addition.

 Very Simple Remote

-Since there aren’t many features on the chair, the remote is quite easy to master.
-It could be argued that MCombo tried to make the remote more complicated than it needs to be by offering different buttons to access the different “massage modes.”
+Since the chair has few features, the remote is easy to master.
+It could be argued that MCombo tried to make the remote more complicated than needed by offering different buttons to access the different “massage modes.”
 Nonetheless, even given that, there’s no learning curve here.

 MCombo 7903 Massage Chair

-This model’s feature set is identical to the 7902, with the exception that this 7903 model can recline to a maximum angle of 120 degrees (the 7902 cannot recline).
+This model’s feature set is identical to the 7902’s, except that this 7903 model can recline to a maximum angle of 120 degrees (the 7902 cannot).
 It costs marginally less and has a slightly different aesthetic.
 Those are the only differences.

 MCombo 8031 Massage Chair